bomberstudios/fireworks/README.markdown

   Duplicates the current page at the end of the page list.

+- **Go To Master Page**  (CTRL + SHIFT + M)

+  The Pages » Go To Master Page command acts as a toggle: run it when in a page and it takes you to the master page.
+Run it again in the master page, and it takes you back to the page you were in before running the command for the first time.

 - **Numberize**  (No shortcut)

   Adds a number in front of every page name (except the Master Page), according to its order in the page panel.